saltysoup/cost-optimization-multi/README.md

     ]
 }
 ```
-3. IAM Role's Trust Relationship with the following policy document.
+3. The IAM Role has a Trust Relationship with the administrator account.
+See example policy document below.
 Replace **\<AdministratorAWSAccountID\>** with your 12 digit account ID

 ```json
 {